 First, allow your cream cheese to soften ahead of time.

-Once your cream cheese is nice and soft, beat the cream cheese and the powder sugar together.
+Once your cream cheese is nice and soft, beat the cream cheese and the powdered sugar together.

-Next, add your condensed milk, cool whip, and lemon juice from your fresh squeezed lemons.
+Next, add your condensed milk, cool whip, and lemon juice from your freshly squeezed lemons.

 Finally, layer your cookies in the bottom of the pan and add the mixture on top of the cookies.

-Continue to repeat the steps with layering until you run out of mixture.
+Continue to repeat the steps with layering until you run out of the mixture.